th-rtyf-re/chess-dip/RULES.md

 ## Path

+All orders except for hold orders have a **path**.

 The path of a move or support order is successful if there are no intermediate squares or if the convoy order of each intermediate square is successful.
+The path fails otherwise.
+The path of a convoy order is successful if all convoy orders for the same convoyed order that come before it are successful.
 The path fails otherwise.

 ## Strength computation